 There are some 5 different account types available at FP Markets: three of them on the IRESS platform and two on MT4.

 The Standard account is the cheapest CFD account available, featuring a minimum deposit of $1,000.
-Being the cheapest, the Pro is also the least attractive.
+Being the cheapest, it is also the least attractive.
 It carries all sorts of additional fees, which can only be eliminated by generating commission-volume and exceeding certain preset targets in this regard.

 The Platinum account is a major step in the right direction.
 It offers better commission rates, and it cuts back on the multitude of fees featured by the Pro account.
 The minimum deposit required by this account though is $25,000, which is indeed quite a jump from $1,000.